Skip to main content

 Summary

-DocQA can mean a visual-document benchmark, a retrieval pipeline, or a user workflow for asking questions over PDFs, reports, forms, and other files.
+• DocQA may refer to a model test, a search-and-answer system, or a tool for asking questions about PDFs, reports, forms, and other files.

 Quick answer

-Document question answering means asking a natural-language question about a specific document and getting an answer drawn from that document's content.
-This guide explains what the term means, how DocQA systems work, and how to use the answer without losing the evidence trail.
+Document question answering means asking a specific file a question in plain language.
+The answer should come from that file.
+This guide explains the term, how DocQA works, and how to check the source behind an answer.

 In machine learning research, the same term also names a model task: answering questions about document images using text, layout, and visual features together.